jittaearn/django-polls/README.md

  ## Django Polls Application
- This application is used for
+ This application is used for tracking votes.

  ## Requirements